 What’s not to love about Statistics New Zealand?
 Here are a few things they do that I like:

-1. Publish under a Creative Commons Attribution 3.0 New Zealand copyright license (so we are free to use and share content as long as we say where it came from).
+1. Publish under a Creative Commons Attribution 4.0 International copyright licence (so we are free to use and share content as long as we say where it came from).
 This is great: a publicly funded organisation which collects information about New Zealanders is sharing that information freely with New Zealanders.

 2. Offer emails that let you know when statistics are going to be released and the key points of each release when it happens.
 Sign up for these here.

-3. Often win Writemark Plain English awards — which means they make a real effort to write in an accessible way.
+3. Win Plain English awards — which means they make a real effort to write in an accessible way.

 4. Have a whole lot of historical data online: